×

 Yes.
 The law allows the use of either a rubber stamp or an embosser as your notary seal.
 The seal must clearly show, when embossed, stamped, or printed on the document, the words "Notary Public, State of Texas" around a star of five points, the notary's name, the date the commission expires, and the notary ID number.

-Where can I find my Commission Number?
+Where can I find my commission number?

 What should I do if my notary seal or record book is lost or stolen?